da667/Ciderpress/readme.md

 * google-authenticator is installed as a part of the script. login to wp-admin to activate it and configure your admin account for two-factor auth: https://wordpress.org/plugins/google-authenticator/#installation
 * HSTS doesn't work with self-signed certs, so if you opted to use a self-signed cert, we disable that configuration setting.
 If you change this later to a non self-signed cert, uncomment line 36 in /etc/nginx/sites-available/default
 * Added in a hardening customization to wp-config.php that disables the plugin and theme editor in the admin console.
+* changed some of the documentation to reflect how important the `wp_hostname` variable is.
+This needs to be a domain name that clients you want to be able to browse this site can resolve.
+You can try putting in an IP address in here instead if you don't wanna use DNS at all, but I have NOT tested that.
+Yolo.